waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 In the next part of this series we will see how to do that in C code and assembly level, and how to pop a calc using IAT resolving.

+PD:

+The code will be published in https://github.com/waawaa/Exploiting-TIPS/